lambdaclass/finance_playground/ergodicity_explorations/README.md

 $$\lim_{T\to\infty} \frac{1}{T \Delta t} \ln \left(\frac{W_{mer}(t + T \Delta t)}{W_{mer}} \right) = \frac{\langle \Delta \ln W_{mer} \rangle}{\Delta t} = \frac{\langle \Delta \ln W_{mer}(t + \Delta t) \rangle - \ln W_{mer}(t)}{\Delta t}$$

-Under this paradigm, merchant and insurer should act in a way that maximises their rate of change in the _log_ of wealth.
+Under this paradigm, merchant and insurer should act in a way that maximizes their rate of change in the _log_ of wealth.
 Note that this is a particular case of the utility paradigm, where both participants have log utilities.

 We then have, under multiplicative dynamics, that the growth rate of the merchants wealth when _uninsured_ is